tdlam2310/systollic_array_4x4/README.md

 - `counter == 9`: end of one tile → assert `clear`
 - `counter == 10`: assert `release_output` so the output in each PE can be saved into output memory
 - Final tile completion → assert `mem_done`.
-This is to signal the instruction memory to move on to the next instruction In each iteration, datas from Memory A and Memory B are streamed in the way shown in here (Note that the white blank at the end of two data cluster will be filled with 0)
+This is to signal the instruction memory to move on to the next instruction In each iteration, datas from Memory A and Memory B are streamed in the way shown in here
 ![drawing](array.png)
 ---